cirrusidentity/simplesamlphp-module-authoauth2/docs/BITBUCKET.md

 # Creating Bitbucket OAuth Client

 Bitbucket provides [documentation](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html).
 Follow the section related to 'Create a consumer' to create an OAuth consumer.
-You will need to add the correct redirect URI to your OAuth2 client in the Bitbucket console.
-Use a url of the form below, and set hostname, SSP_PATH and optionally port to the correct values.
+You will need to add the correct Callback URL to your OAuth2 client in the Bitbucket console.
+Use a URL of the form below, and set hostname, SSP_PATH and optionally port to the correct values.

 https://hostname/SSP_PATH/module.php/authoauth2/linkback.php